Dev GuideAPI Reference

 Orders

-Continuing our e-commerce use case, we want to upload order data from our customers to Optimizely Data Platform (ODP).
+Continuing the ecommerce use case, you want to upload order data from your customers to Optimizely Data Platform (ODP).
 Orders track which products the customer has requested with additional metadata about the order.

 Orders in ODP are represented both as Events and as Orders objects.